Zac Hansen hits 8 as Newlands ease to 15-4 North Riding FA Cup win to set up quarter-final clash with rivals Trafalgar

 This win means that Newlands will play host to Scarborough & District Sunday League rivals Trafalgar in the quarter-fnals on Sunday February 6 2022.

-As well as Hansen, Ryan Link and Issy MacAuley hammered in four goals apiece and Tris Mustoe also notched to complete the 15-4 home success.
+As well as Hansen, Issy MacAuley hammered in four goals, Ryan Link a hat-trick and Tris Mustoe also notched to complete the 15-4 home success.

 Newlands player-manager Dan Sheader said: "The boys played superbly in the first half, there was some top-quality football.